yudevan/WiFi-Pumpkin/README.md

 [![build](https://travis-ci.org/P0cL4bs/WiFi-Pumpkin.svg)](https://travis-ci.org/P0cL4bs/WiFi-Pumpkin/)

-WiFi-Pumpkin - Framework for Rogue Wi-Fi Access Point Attack
+WiFi-Pumpkin - Framework for Rogue Wi-Fi Access Point Attack (Modularized)
 ### Description
+This release is no difference in term of functionalities with the original release by P0cL4bs, the only differences on this release is that I did refactor major functions which was defined inside one file into separate files with plugins method, the idea is to make future development easy in case somebody want to add Proxy method, connection handler etc. I have separated most of definition so it can be autoloaded during Accesspoint Boot up.

 WiFi-Pumpkin is a very complete framework for auditing Wi-Fi security.
 The main feature is the ability to create a fake AP and make Man In The Middle attack, but the list of features is quite broad.

 ![screenshot](https://i.imgur.com/bNTOHLq.png)